-- Dar Ahlam stands in the region of the thousand Kasbahs between the peaks of the High Atlas and the gateway to the South Moroccan desert, surrounded by lush gardens
+- Dar Ahlam stands in the region of the thousand Kasbahs between the peaks of the High Atlas and the gateway to the South Moroccan desert, surrounded by luscious gardens.

-- All rooms and villas are spacious, with air-conditioning, fireplaces, roomy bathrooms and views of the Atlas Mountains
+- All suites are spacious, with air-conditioning, fireplaces, and views of the Atlas Mountains.

-- Inspired Moroccan cuisine is served in a cosy corner of the kasbah or on a secret terrace
+- Inspired Moroccan cuisine can be served in a cosy corner of the kasbah or on a secret terrace.

-- Dar Ahlam has an outdoor swimming pool, whilst the villas have their own private pools
+- Dar Ahlam has an outdoor swimming pool, whilst the villa has its own plunge pool.

 With no restaurant, meals can be served wherever you wish around the property.
 Find a secluded atmospheric courtyard just for yourselves and have it lit with candles and just local musicians for company.

 It’s been a pleasure working with Ailine on the past two trips (Morocco and Iceland).
 Her efficiency, attention to detail and prompt action have been hugely valuable and ultimately led to the delivery of two hugely successful trips which our clients have been beyond impressed by.

 If the setting for this Kasbah, between the drama of the Atlas Mountains and the emptiness of the Sahara is not astonishing enough, then the building itself surely is.
 In the style of a traditional Kasbah, it is genuinely jaw-dropping.
 The brainchild of a Parisian party planner it is an intimate and hugely luxurious retreat behind bright ochre walls.